China approves Mediatek, MStar merger with conditions

-TAIPEI China's Ministry of Commerce approved the $3.8 billion (2.4 billion pounds) merger between Taiwanese chip designers Mediatek Inc and MStar Semiconductor Inc with conditions on Tuesday on worries about potential monopoly in the TV chip market.
+TAIPEI China's Ministry of Commerce approved the $3.8 billion merger between Taiwanese chip designers Mediatek Inc and MStar Semiconductor Inc with conditions on Tuesday on worries about potential monopoly in the TV chip market.

 The Chinese regulator said the two companies cannot collaborate in the LCD television chip segment and MStar's subsidiary that operates the LCD TV chip business will have to remain an independent entity.
 Only the smartphone chip and other business related to wireless communications will be merged into Mediatek.